simonZhou86/simonZhou86.github.io/_pages/about.md

 ## 🔥🔥🔥 News
+- (Nov.
+2024), Our paper on autoregressive tumor ROIs generation has been accpected to [Computers in Biology and Medicine](https://www.sciencedirect.com/journal/computers-in-biology-and-medicine)!
+[Arxiv Link](https://arxiv.org/abs/2310.01251)
 - (Oct.
 2024), Our paper on multimodal medical image fusion has been accpected to [IEEE BIBM 2024](https://ieeebibm.org/BIBM2024) as an <span style="color:red">*oral short paper*</span>, congratulations to all co-authors!
 [Arxiv Extended Version](https://arxiv.org/abs/2411.11799), [Slides](http://simonZhou86.github.io/files/EHDRAN_slides.pdf)
 - (Sept.
 2024), Our technical report on Multilingual Large Language Models for Medicine is on [Arxiv](https://arxiv.org/abs/2409.05732).
 The work is still working in progress, stay tuned!
 - (Aug.
 2024), I serve as a Program Committee for [IEEE BIBM 2024](https://ieeebibm.org/BIBM2024).